(All fields required)

 Schubert C, Volck B, Kiesler J, Klein M. Teaching Advocacy to Physicians in Multicultural Settings.
 Open Medical Education Journal.
 2009;2:1.

-Michael T. Vossmeyer, MD Medical Director, Hospital Medicine, Community Integration
+Michael T. Vossmeyer, MD Medical Director, Division of Hospital Medicine, Community Integration

 is a hospitalist who is interested in family-centered care, situation awareness and clinical quality improvement.